LiuYuancheng/Railway_Control-OT-Cyber-Attack/attack/remoteAtk/README.md

      $ python attackServ.py
      ```

-2. ######  Start/stop attack from control pane
+2. ######  Start/stop attack from attack control panel

-   - Make should the client computer is also connected in the OT-PLC-Railway system, run/double click the **controlPanel.py** :
+   - Make should the client computer is also connected in the OT-PLC-Railway system and its IP address is set to same subnet(192.168.10.XXX), run/double click the **controlPanel.py** :

      ![](https://github.com/LiuYuancheng/RailWay_PLC_Control/blob/master/attack/remoteAtk/doc/controlPanel.png)